ThomasCode92/drive-tutorial/README.md

 Tracking progress on key features and tasks for the project.

 - [x] 🛢️ Set up the database and define data models
-- [ ] 🔗 Sync folder open state with the URL
+- [x] 🔗 Sync folder open state with the URL
 - [ ] 🔐 Implement user authentication
 - [ ] 📁 Enable file upload functionality
+- [ ] 📊 Add analytics tracking

 ### 📝 Note from 5-28-2025